merlinrabens/iota-node/README.md

 `docker build -t bluedigits/iota-node .`

 ## Run
-`docker run -d -p 14265:14265 -p 14265:14265/udp -e "NEIGHBORS=udp://neighbor_1 udp://neighbor_2" --name iota-node bluedigits/iota-node`
+Fill in the neighbors you want in conf/neighbors file.
+Please be aware of having a minimum of 2 neighbors, the optimum being 7-9.
+Then change to dir /bin and run iri.sh.

 ## Note
 The syncing process takes a while so be patient.
 You can watch the logging with: `docker logs iota-node -f`

 ## Neighbors
-Please specify the neighbors by adding the udp or tcp IPs to the NEIGHBORS variable.
+Please specify the neighbors by adding the udp or tcp IPs and the corresponding ports to the conf/neighbors file, one per line.

+Example:
+`udp://yournodeip:14600`

 ## Sync data:
-You can preload your node with transaction data (will be provided soon):
+You can preload your node with transaction data, if you have:
   * Create a folder where you want to store the data and extract the files there
-  * Specify this folder as data volume when running your docker container: `docker run -d -p 14265:14265 -p 14265:14265/udp -e "NEIGHBORS=udp://neighbor_1 udp://neighbor_2" --name iota-node -v full_path_to_your_data_folder:/opt/iri/data bluedigits/iota-node`
+  * Specify this folder as data volume within the iri.sh shell script file: `-v full_path_to_your_data_folder:/opt/iri/data`